A tablet may refer to any of the following:

 1. A tablet is an alternative name for a graphics tablet.

-2. Alternatively referred to as a tablet computer and tablet PC, a tablet is a small wireless mobile computing device that is typically the size of a book (7 inches or bigger) and resemble a large smartphone.
+2. A tablet, tablet computer, or tablet PC is a mobile computing device designed to be held in one or two hands.
+It is approximately the size of a hardcover book (seven inches or bigger), and resembles a large smartphone.
 In the picture is an example of the ASUS Nexus 7 Android tablet.

 Today, the top two operating systems used with tablets is Apple iOS used with iPads and Google Android used with Android tablets.
-A tablet can have Apps installed onto them to perform a function.
+A tablet can have apps installed onto them to perform a function.
 For example, the Safari app on iPads is the browser that allows you to browse the Internet.
-On Android tablets, the Chrome app is typically used as its primary browser.
+On Android tablets, the Chrome app is often the default browser.

 History of the tablet